rlopez1990/MovieTime/README.md

 ### Ways to improve this code
-One thing to improve the code is to use `Task` and `await` to use concurrency and remove the closures
+One thing to improve the code is to use `Task` and `await` to use concurrency and remove the closures and increaser the test covergae